nonblocking/mashroom/README.md

 ## About ##

 *Mashroom Server* is *Node.js* based **Integration Platform for Microfrontends**.
-It supports the integration of *Express* webapps and API's on the server side and composing pages from multiple *Single Page Applications* on the client side (Browser).
-It also provides common infrastructure such as security, communication (publish/subscribe), i18n, storage, and logging out of the box and supports custom middleware and services in form of plugins.
+It supports the integration of *Express* webapps on the server side and composing pages from multiple *Single Page Applications* on the client side (Browser).
+It also provides common infrastructure such as security, communication (publish/subscribe), theming, i18n, storage, and logging out of the box and supports custom middleware and services via plugins.

+Mashroom Server allows it to implemented SPA's (and express webapps) completely independent and without any vendor lock-in and to use it on arbitrary pages later with different configurations and even multiple times on the same page.
+It also allows it to restrict the access to apps based on user roles.

+It is even possible to integrate SPA's deployed on a different server (e.g. a different docker container) which allows independent release cycles.

 From a technical point of view the core of *Mashroom Server* is a plugin loader that scans npm packages (package.json) for plugin definitions and loads them at runtime.
 Such a plugin could be an *Express* webapp or a *SPA* or more generally